Sanskrit Tips for Beginners

 Yoga postures can fall into one of the following groups: - body parts, alignments, animals, plants, objects, sensations, ancient sages and numbers.

-Please note that I have only selected a few from each category there are many more postures and translations.
+Please note that below are a few postures from each category, there are many more postures and translations.

 Janu - knee- Janu Sirsasana - head to knee.